-'Tiger King's Doc Antle Was In Britney Spears' 2001 VMAs Performance & I'm SHOOK
+Doc Antle Was In Britney Spears' 2001 VMAs Performance & Yes, There's A Vid

 Tiger King was filled with wild, unexpected twists, but one of the most bizarre shockers to come from the docuseries is a discovery fans have made about one of the stars' past relationship with none other than Britney Spears.
 That's right — somehow, now Spears is involved in the Tiger King spiderweb, and the throwback clip will totally stun fans of the show.
 Tiger King's Doc Antle was in Britney Spears' 2001 VMAs performance, and it is mind-boggling to rewatch the iconic set knowing he was there the whole time.